- The lifespan of a pit bull depends on what specific crossbreed it is.

-Pit bull is not a dog breed; it is a group of dog breeds evolved from bulldog-terrier crossbreeds.
+Pit bull is not a dog breed; it is a group of dog breeds that evolved from bulldog-terrier crossbreeds.
 The American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, and American Bully are the main pit bull breeds.

 Pit bulls are widely misunderstood due to careless owners, sensationalist media, and myths.
 As a result, breed-specific legislation (BSL) has sprung up in places across America, restricting or banning pit bulls as pets.
 Pit bulls are even banned in many Canadian communities and towns.
 However, pit bulls are known to be fantastic companions in a caring and supportive environment.